compilit/ssimpl/docs/index.md

 ## 1.1 The wallet

-The wallet must be a decentralised [BIP32-compliant](./concepts.md#11-bip32) implementation backed-up up with a [BIP39-compliant](./concepts.md#12-bip39) mnemonic phrase (stored offline).
+The wallet must be a decentralised [BIP32-compliant](./concepts.md#11-bip32) implementation, backed-up up with a [BIP39-compliant](./concepts.md#12-bip39) mnemonic phrase (stored offline).
 This wallet contains both a root keypair that can be used to sign and verify data and to authorize the bearer online, and all claims of the owner.
-It also supports creating child keypairs for pseudonymous authentication.
+It also supports creating child key pairs for pseudonymous authentication.
 The root public key is used to generate a [DID](./concepts.md#111-did) (decentralised Identifier), which is then signed by the neutral third party.
 Furthermore,